iirfanansarii/Recreated-Task-Manager-Project/README.md

   * command: ng serve
 * Now create a component for task view using command
   * command : ng g c pages/task-view   (
-    where pages = folder name
+    where, pages = folder name
            task-view = component name

-* Then go to app-routing.module.ts file and set the route
+* Then go to app-routing.module.ts file and set the route or path of task-view component
+* Now go to task-view.component.html file and write the code for task view